h-ema-r/Custom-ChatGPT-OpenAI--LLM/README.md

 # Custom-ChatGPT-OpenAI--LLM
 Custom OpenAI ChatGPT is created using OpenAI LLM Api.
-OpenAI's #"gpt-3.5-turbo" model is used.
+OpenAI's "gpt-3.5-turbo" model is used.
 ConversationalBufferMemory is used so that our custom chatgpt can remember the previous context.
-Chat history of model is  stored in file #Chat_history.json
+"Chat_history.json" File is used to  story the history chats of model.